fox-run-holdings/laravel-teams/INSTALLATION.md

 - `$user->personalTeam` - User's personal team
 - `$user->switchTeam($team)` - Switch to a different team

-## Step 6: Test the Installation
+## Step 5: Test the Installation

 1. Create a new user account
-2. Navigate to the teams page
+2. Check that the team dropdown appears in your navbar
+3. Click "Create New Team" to create your first team
-3. Create a new team
+4. Create a new team and verify it appears in the dropdown
-4. Invite other users to your team
+5. Click "Manage Team" to manage the current team

 ## Updating the Package